sumkumar/Fed-CS/README.md

             --con_num: the condition number.
 0.0 (default) means the condition number will not be changed.
             --column_normalized: whether normalize the columns of the measurement matrix to unit l-2 norm.

-        The generated will be saved to the experiments/m250_n500_k0.0_p0.1_s40/prob.npz.
-If you want to generate a problem from an existing measurement matrix, which should be saved in Numpy npy file format, use --load_A option with the path to the matrix file.
+        The rusultant file is saved at the path experiments/m250_n500_k0.0_p0.1_s40/prob.npz, where the prob.npz is the problem file.
+If you want to generate a      	     problem file from an existing measurement matrix, which is a numpy array, use --load_A option.
 In this case, options --M and --N will be overwriiten by the 	 shape of loaded matrix.

-Section 3:
+Model training and testing for synthetic data:

         Training on synthetic data: